 Ransomware is a hacking technique that involves encrypting the target’s data and demanding a ransom (paid in cryptocurrency like Bitcoin) in exchange for de-encrypting it.
 For the attacker to succeed, he or she must gain access to the school system’s network, servers and databases.
-Apparently, it’s not hard to hack a school, as was revealed at this year’s Def Con hacker conference.
+Apparently, it’s not hard to hack a school, as was revealed at the 2019 Def Con hacker conference.

 At the conference, an 18-year-old student/hacker named Bill Demirkapi revealed multiple vulnerabilities in software used at his school.
 These included exploitable vulnerabilities in Blackboard's Community Engagement software and Follett's Student Information System.
 Demirkapi demonstrated that he could conduct SQL injection and XML inclusion attacks that would enable him to steal personally identifiable information or even modify his grades.

-Notable recent examples of ransomware attacks affecting school districts include:
+Notable recent examples of school ransomware attacks affecting school districts include:

 - Louisiana schools – Three school districts in this state were struck by a ransomware attacker in July, 2019.
 The attack crippled several phone and IT systems.
 The Governor activated its emergency cybersecurity powers (created for just this kind of incident) This move makes it possible for the state to bring in the National Guard along with cyber experts and law enforcement.
 The schools lost all of their current data, but claim that no personal data was exposed.

-SamSam and WannaCry are two of the most common and potent threat vectors for ransomware attacks.
+- SamSam and WannaCry: SamSam and WannaCry are two of the most common and potent threat vectors for ransomware attacks.
 They both exploit unpatched systems.
-SamSam is dedicated ransomware software.
+SamSam is dedicated to ransomware software.
 It’s not available on dark web “stores” for common use like tools like Locky and others.
 SamSam is manually deployed on the target’s networks.
 It can lurk undetected inside networks for months.
 WannaCry, a worm, is automated.
 Both encrypt data on systems they infect.

 A phishing attack involves tricking the recipient of an email to download malware, visit a fraudulent website or open a file containing malware.
 Spear phishing, a variant on the attack method, personalizes the attack, making it seem as if an email is coming from a friend or colleague.
 Both have the same effect.

 School districts are vulnerable to phishing attacks.
-One reason is that employees may have low levels of awareness of phishing dangers.
+One reason is that employees may have low levels of awareness of school phishing dangers.
 Also, district employees may not find it strange to get a PDF or Word document sent by an unknown person.
 "It could be from a parent of a student," they might think, so they open the document and then…problems.
-Phishing attacks can also have the victims filling out forms on fraudulent websites that lead to invoice and payments to entities that look legitimate but are in fact criminal enterprises.
+Phishing attacks can also have the victims filling out forms on fraudulent websites that lead to invoices and payments to entities that look legitimate but are, in fact, criminal enterprises.

 Keith R. Krueger, chief executive of the Consortium for School Networking, a group that represents school technology employees, described the phishing risk exposure in the New York Times by noting, “Cyberattacks on school districts and other organizations begin when an employee — perhaps someone in the financial office, where a lot of sensitive information is stored — opens an email that appears to have come from a supervisor or even the district superintendent, but in fact carries malware that compromises the employee’s computer and the district’s network.”